 The stage of your myeloma helps your doctor decide what treatment you need.
 Treatment also depends on:

 - your symptoms

 - the results of your blood and bone marrow tests

 - your general health and levels of fitness

 You are likely to have a combination of:

-If you're under 70 and are fit enough, your doctor might suggest further intensive treatment with high dose chemotherapy and stem cell transfusion (a stem cell transplant).
+If you are fit enough, your doctor might suggest intensive treatment with high dose chemotherapy and stem cell transplant.

-Once your myeloma is under control (in remission), you might have a course of biological therapy such as lenalidomide or thalidomide.
-This is to try to keep it under control for longer and is called maintenance therapy.
+Once your myeloma is under control (in remission), you might have a targeted drug such as lenalidomide or thalidomide.
+This aims to keep it under control for longer and is called maintenance therapy.